tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 1/PHYS2010/LAB 1 - Resonance and Q in electric circuits Pre Lab.md

 $T = 1.40$

 3. How would your answer for the angular frequency 𝜔଴ in Q2 change if you doubled the resistance 𝑅?
 Would anything else change?
-The amplitude of the cu
+Doubling the resistance would not change angular frequency.